pbs/resty/doc/tutorial.rst

 Getting started tutorial
 ============================================================

-This tutorial aims to get you started with :mod:`resty` as quickly as possible.
+This tutorial aims to get you started with ``resty`` as quickly as possible.

-It is made up of a number of examples of increasing complexity, each of which shows one or more useful :mod:`resty` features.
+It is made up of a number of examples of increasing complexity, each of which shows one or more useful ``resty`` features.

 If you have any comments about these tutorials, or suggestions for things we should cover in them, then please contact us via `Github <https://github.com/pbs/resty/>`_